SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 * "Is there any ambiguity for the reader?"

 ### Simplify
-* Prune words and sentences that repeat or don't add value, be ruthless, if it does not help the reader, its just taking space.
-  * Great writing is all about the power of the deleted word (Richard Bach).
-* Trim any clutter or pompous writing.
-* Rewrite if it doesn't work, don't be overly attached to every sentence you write.
-* Choose short words over lengthy ones.
-* TED talks are have a hard stop at 18 minutes so that speakers would prune  all the noise and clutter.
+Prune words and sentences that repeat or don't add value, be ruthless, if it does not help the reader, its just taking space.
+Great writing is all about the power of the deleted word (Richard Bach).
+Trim any clutter or pompous writing.
+Rewrite if it doesn't work, don't be attached to everything you write.
+Choose short words over lengthy ones.
+Did you know TED talks have a hard stop at 18 minutes so that speakers would be forced to keep it them for inflating the content?
+It doesn't allow for unclarity if you want to introduce a new idea in a short time frame.
+Consider using GenAI to improve how you formulate your ideas, take this with caution though, ChatGPT loves by default a lengthy and cluthered writing style.
+Make sure to prompt for "simplified", "concisce", or "clear" language.

-Don't be tempted by others their pompous or snobbish writing style.
-Especially academia suffers from this pretentious writing style.
-Writing in a short, clear style, takes more effort and skill than the academic or business cluttered writing.
+Don't be tempted nor intimdated by others their pompous or snobbish writing style.
+Especially academia and business suffers from this pretentious writing style.
+Writing in a short, clear style, takes more effort and skill than academic or business writing.
 Simple writing doesn't mean a simple mind.
-One can argue this opposite, someone who can articulate things clearly, often thinks clearly and has little fog and clutter in their mind.
-A French mathematician and philosopher, Blaise Pascal said "If I had more time, I would have written a shorter letter".
+One must argue the opposite, someone who can articulate things clearly, often thinks clearly and has little fog and clutter in their mind.
+The French mathematician and philosopher, Blaise Pascal said "If I had more time, I would have written a shorter letter".

 ### Iterate

 * Iteration is king.
-This is the key differentiator from those who write once and don't look back in anything they do.
+This is the key differentiator from those who write once and don't look back.
-* When you do Test Driven Development you also do the bare minimum to make the test pass.
-Then you iterate on the implementation.
+* When you do Test Driven Development, you do the bare minimum to make the test pass.
+Then, you iterate on the implementation.
 * When doing agile software engineering, you start with a base and iteratively built your solution.

 Reading Tip: [The Writing Process](https://www.lynchburg.edu/academics/writing-center/wilmer-writing-center-online-writing-lab/the-writing-process/) but be weary for the paper/academic specific tips.

 # Final Thoughts

 As I am writing this article, I went through this process, collecting my multi-dimensional thoughts and ideas, attempting to express them in this one dimensonal format called text.
 I've gained many insights as I kept iterating over this article and my thoughts, resulting in a clearer and cohesive understanding.
-I can only hope you experience the fruits of my labour.
+I can only hope you notice the fruits of my labour in this article and inspire you to think more clearly.

 # Resources